A spotlight on Great Place Lakes and Dales.

 Exploring the experiences of younger people aged 16 – 34

-The population of South Lakeland and Craven Districts is ageing: 15-19 year olds leave the area in high proportions and there are fewer 16 – 34 year olds in this area than the England national average.
+The population of South Lakeland and Craven Districts is aging: 15-19 year olds leave the area in high proportions and there are fewer 16 – 34 year olds in this area than the England national average.
 This raises understandable concerns about an increasing imbalance in the population and this project seeks to understand how to retain and attract more of this younger age range.
 The Audience Agency, with partners MB Associates and DOINK (part of the Beatfreeks collective), was commissioned to investigate what it’s like for 16 – 34 year olds to live, work and play in this area.

 We discovered lots of great things about the area – access to the outdoors and connection to the environment, good levels of wellbeing, a strong sense of community and pockets of innovation and activity at a local level.
 The local built, natural and cultural heritage is highly valued and there are many opportunities to engage with the arts and creativity.
 However, many of these opportunities are organised by (and therefore better serve) an older demographic.
 Younger people, their needs and motivations were not central to local culture and communities and there was limited space for younger people to express themselves, be represented and thrive.